ibm-cloud-docs/cis/logpush.md

 Where:

+   `-destination`
-`--destination`: Specifies the path to the destination.
+   :    Specifies the path to the destination.
 Paths for supported destinations are as follows:

    | IBM Cloud Logs |
    |---------------------|